fbmnds/TwinExplorer/README.md

 ## Features

 - Open two Explorer windows side by side
-  - Select two files, open Explorer at their locations
+  - Select two files or folders, open Explorer at their locations
-  - Select one file, open Explorer twice at its location
+  - Select one file or folder, open Explorer twice at its location
 - Kill previous Explorer instances, keeping at max.
 5

-### Select two files, open Explorer at their locations
+### Select two files or folders, open Explorer at their locations
-Select two files in Solution Explorer and right-click.
+Select two files or folders in Solution Explorer and right-click.

 ![Context Menu Two Files](TwinExplorer/img/context-menu-two-files.png)

-Click the command 'Open Explorer side-by-side' in order to open Explorer twice at the locations of the two files.
+Click the command 'Open Explorer side-by-side' in order to open Explorer twice at the locations of the two files/folders.

-### Select one file, open Explorer twice at its location
+### Select one file or folder, open Explorer twice at its location
 Select one file in Solution Explorer and right-click.
 Click the command 'Open Explorer side-by-side' in order to open Explorer twice at the location of the single selected file.